-As a reminder, providers and third parties must agree to bilaterally partner outside of the API Centre in order to use our standards in market.
-The centre will continue to work with providers and third parties to understand their individual readiness plans and support them where we can.
+As a reminder, API Providers and Third Parties must agree to bilaterally partner outside of the API Centre in order to use our standards in market.
+The centre will continue to work with API Providers and Third Parties to understand their individual readiness plans and support them where we can.

-While we are all operating in unusual and challenging times, our API providers remain committed to the API Centre and its vision.
-We are continuing to work with providers to understand their readiness timeframes, and this information will be published on our website as they become available.
+While we are all operating in unusual and challenging times, our API Providers remain committed to the API Centre and its vision.
+We are continuing to work with API Providers to understand their readiness timeframes, and this information will be published on our website as they become available.

 What’s on the horizon